EivindArvesen/prm/README.md

 Currently active projects can be listed (as described in [usage](#usage)).

 Dead project instances (i.e. project instances that are still active on shell exit) will be automatically deactivated the next time you run prm – without running their stop-scripts.

+For the motivation behind prm, please see the [Wiki page on Problem Statements and Design Goals](https://github.com/eivind88/prm/wiki/Problem-Statements-and-Design-Goals).

 ## How?
 Adding and editing projects will open the associated start- and stop-scripts in your editor (as defined by the `$EDITOR` environment variable).